Mominahabibi19/CSElab3/Lab_Report _3.md

 ethnicity and age have adversely affected the ability of some (base) mominahabibi@Mominas-MBP docsearch %
 ```
-When you use the command line `-A num`(after context = num) tells `grep` command to display the lines that match the pattern followed by the specified number of lines after each match, and the num represents the number of lines you want to display after the match. so it is useful because it provides context around the matching lines for example, if I want to look for a word and its description so when I `grep` that word using the command line `-A num` it will show the world followed by a few line of its description.
+When you use the command line `-A num`(after context = num) tells `grep` command to display the lines that match the pattern followed by the specified number of lines after each match, and the num represents the number of lines you want to display after the match. so it is useful because it provides context around the matching lines for example, if I want to look for a word and its description when I `grep` that word using the command line `-A num` it will show the world followed by a few line of its description.

 - Third alternate way of using the command `grep` with `-H`
 - - Example 1: